Minikube on LAN

 Minikube is designed as a barebones VM that runs a Kubernetes Cluster with a master and a single node, with the goal of learning the basics of Kubernetes and even to develop services, should you find it convenient.

-The Minikube ISO is booted by your hypervisor when you run the minikube start command.
+command.
 It installs kubernetes with some default settings and a single node, but be sure to at least specify your desired hypervisor here.

-The things you are going to deploy to the Kubernetes cluster will launch with images pushed to the docker repository also installed on the Minikube VM.
-If you want to run multiple deployments, you can choose to make another Minikube VM, and a new cluster, by using the --profile option, or add a namespace in the existing Kubernetes cluster.
+option, or add a namespace in the existing Kubernetes cluster.
 Typically though, Kubernetes deployments are reasoned about on the cluster level.
 You can isolate a deployment context using a namespace, but it will come with caveats, like the fact that a namespace usually shares all its resources with the other namespaces on its cluster.

 With typical usage, you’ll need to set some environment variables every time you want to interact with the Kubernetes cluster from a shell.
-Minikube conveniently offers you the command to do this, by running minikube docker-env.
-For every supported shell, the manpages should have clear instructions how to combine this command in a oneliner to configure the shell of your choice without hassle.
+Minikube conveniently offers you the command to do this, by running minikube docker-env

 The Kube-System namespace

 Kubernetes has a set of services under the kube-system namespace which provide functions associated with the cluster level.
-You can see all the pods running under kube-system with kubectl get pods -n kube-system.
+You can see all the pods running under kube-system with kubectl get pods -n kube-system

-You will usually also need Minikube’s "ingress" addon.
-You can enable it either with an option in the start command (--addons=ingress), or retroactively by using the dedicated command (minikube addons enable ingress).
+).
 Ingress addon makes it possible to open services in the cluster to incoming requests and adds another set of functions to the kube-system namespace.

 As seen on the Kubernetes reference, you can deploy Ingress objects.
 In an Ingress deployment, you can specify rules that let you configure and associate a hostname with a service running on the backend.

-By extending your system’s hosts file with your desired hostname and the cluster’s IP, a HTTP request to that host will be sent directly to the cluster.
+file with your desired hostname and the cluster’s IP, a HTTP request to that host will be sent directly to the cluster.
 Then, a routing rule is applied by the Ingress Controller, where it is forwarded to the correct service using Kubernetes' internal DNS.
 In the tutorial, we’ll use the example from Kubernetes to test whether we can route to the cluster from a client on our LAN.

 Network Access To Minikube